 Personalization is a huge challenge for the hotel industry and not everyone has the budget to go the extra mile to implement such state-of-the-art tech to track, monitor and provide customised suggestions to the guests.
 There is also high competition from the likes of Airbnb who have mastered this art and from hotels like The Four Seasons who recently spent $18-million on a website revamp with a big focus on personalised services.

 What personalization is to your guests?

-The hospitality industry is driven by customer satisfaction, her values, preferences and fulfilling her expectations.
+The hospitality industry is driven by customer satisfaction, their values, preferences and fulfilling their expectations.
 Before aspiring to fulfil the expectations of the guest, it is very important to understand what is expected from the hotel.
 As per a study conducted by Sabre and presented at Envision UK, during London Tech Week, these are what today guest expect by personalised services.

 - 52% – Companies address me by my name.